 But ISRO doesn't give up so easily.
 The boss Kailasavadivoo Sivan confirmed in early January that a third lunar mission, Chandrayaan-3, has already received the green light and can be launched as early as this year.
 An unmanned mission.
 Indeed, WITH a “special” driver.
 Or one?
 And here we come to the story of Vyommitra.

 Who is Vyommitra?

 This time, the Indian organization wants to send a humanoid robot named Vyommitra.
-It is one of the approach stages of the larger project Gaganyaan, which will eventually send Indian astronauts to space.
+It is one of the stages of approach of the wider project Gaganyaan, which will eventually send Indian astronauts to space.

 ISRO unveiled the Vyommitra robot prototype on Wednesday at a media event in Bangalore, India.

 In the demonstration the robot showed his conversation skills.
 "I can be your companion and converse with the astronauts, recognize them and even answer their questions"he said with an (understandably) strong Indian accent.

 At the event, the robot looked more like a conservative businesswoman in a gray suit than an astronaut.
 Humanoid?
 Yes and no. For those who dream watching Westworld and (re) watching Blade Runner this is just a moving mannequin.

 It is not the first robot to end up in space.

 The legless robot Robonaut 2 was launched on the ISS in 2011 and performed stationary experiments inside the boat.
 There is also Kirobo, the Japanese humanoid robot developed to entertain astronauts and sent to the ISS in 2014.